dottedmag/ppow/README.md

 # Details

-On startup, ppow looks for a file called *ppow.conf* in the current directory.
+On startup, ppow looks for a file called *ppow.toml* in the current directory.
-This file has a simple but powerful syntax - one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
-The *ppow.conf* file is meant to be portable, and can safely be checked into source repositories.
+This file is TOML, consisting of one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
+The *ppow.toml* file is meant to be portable, and can safely be checked into source repositories.
 Functionality that users will want to customize (like desktop notifications) is controlled through command-line flags.